arsham/blush/README.md

 ### Notes

-* If no colour is provided, blush will choose a different colour for each regexp.
+* If no colour is provided, blush will choose blue.
 * If you only provide file/path, it will print them out without colouring.
 * If the matcher contains only alphabets and numbers, a non-regular expression is applied to search.